This post may contain affiliate links. Please read my affiliate policy.

 Green Smoothie Ingredient Swaps

 As with any green smoothie, I want you to get all the benefits you can.
 If that means swapping out an ingredient for one you can more easily find, ingest, or grow, then go for it!
 Spinach can be swapped out for Swiss chard or baby kale.
 Peaches can be swapped for almost any other stone fruit (apricots, nectarines, plums), or mango.
 Swap coconut water out for plain water, or even brewed tea.
 Obviously the flavor + consistency will change based on the swaps you make, so if the blend doesn’t feel right, don’t be afraid to add in extra fruit or liquid for the perfect drink.
+New to smoothies?
+My how to make a smoothie guide shares simple tips to tweak ingredients so every blend tastes just right.

 Protein Boost

 Want to turn this smoothie into a meal replacement?
-Adding 1 serving of my protein powder recipe will boost this smoothie by 10 grams of protein.
+Adding 1 serving of my homemade protein powder will boost this smoothie by 10 grams of protein.
 This is the cleanest protein powder on the market, specifically designed for smoothies, so it works with any kind of smoothie you make!
 It also adds 4 grams of healthy fat as well as 7 grams of fiber, which helps your body turn that smoothie into clean energy.

 Freezing Ingredients for Smoothies